- New Zealand Gambling Laws

 Services › Casino and Non-Casino Gaming › The Rules for Running a Gambling Activity

-There are a number of gambling activities that societies (and in limited circumstances individuals) can run.
+There are a number of gambling activities that societies (and in very limited circumstances individuals) can run.
 These include housie (also known as bingo), instant games, game of chance, lottery and prize competitions.

 If you want to run one of these games you need to follow the relevant game rules for the type of activity.
 You will not need a licence from the Department of Internal Affairs unless the total value of the prizes and/or the turnover exceeds certain limits.
+The value of any-non cash prizes is the retail value.

 Housie is also known as bingo.

-I.e. scratch and win games run by schools and mystery envelopes.
+E.g. scratch and win games run by schools and mystery envelopes.

-I.e. gaming session, filly stakes and parlour derby.
+E.g. gaming session, filly stakes and parlour derby.

 - Obtain a licence